Skip to contents

 plot(res, type = "qc", draw = FALSE)

-# Direct data-frame input is available for conservative exploratory use
+# Direct data-frame input is available only after selecting unambiguous

 mfrm_results(